sudhir5595/Deep-Learning-material/README.md

 # deep_learning_material

+## Basic Deep Learning online Course
+[Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) In five courses, you will learn the foundations of Deep Learning, understand how to build neural networks, and learn how to lead successful machine learning projects.
+You will learn about Convolutional networks, RNNs, LSTM, Adam, Dropout, BatchNorm, Xavier/He initialization, and more.

 ## Full Stack Deep Learning Course
 [Full Stack Deep Learning](https://course.fullstackdeeplearning.com/) helps you bridge the gap from training machine learning models to deploying AI systems in the real world